-Identify use cases where NWDAF requires location information with finer granularity than TA/cell level, and whether and how to enhance the existing or new analytics ID(s) based on the finer granularity location information, e.g. UE mobility analytics.
+Identify use cases where NWDAF requires location information with finer granularity than TA/cell level, and whether and how to enhance the existing or new analytics ID(s) based on the finer granularity location information,

+Identify how an NWDAF determines that location information with finer granularity than cell/TA level is required

 Identify what finer granularity location information needs to be retrieved by NWDAF

+Whether a new event or existing location report is required for NWDAF / DCCF for collecting location information;

+Study how to select the NFs serving the area of interest with finer granularity of location information than TA and cell level Identify.

 Identify how NWDAF acquires the finer granularity location information.
 Whether and how the functionality and services of NWDAF are needed to be enhanced.

 NOTE: Coordinated activities with the eLCS study are needed.

+NOTE: Some examples of UE location different than cell/TA level can be as described in clause 4.2 and 4.3, TS 22.071 [X]